alinescu16/statamic_security_headers/README.md

 ## Features

 -   **Set Key Security Headers:** Easily enable and configure `Strict-Transport-Security` (HSTS), `X-Frame-Options`, `X-Content-Type-Options`, `Referrer-Policy`, and `Permissions-Policy`.
--   **Full CSP Management:** Define your `Content-Security-Policy` (CSP) from a simple YAML file.
+-   **Full CSP Management:** Define your `Content-Security-Policy` (CSP) directly from the dashboard.
 -   **CSP Violation Reporting:** Includes a built-in endpoint to capture CSP violations from users' browsers.
 Supported integrations are currently: Sentry; Comming up: RayGun, c/Side.
 -   **"Click to Allow" Policies:** Add blocked resources to your CSP directly from the statamic dashboard.
-Carefull, always review the CSP directives and values before saving your settings.
+Carefull!
+Always review the CSP directives and values before saving your settings.
+-   **Modern implementation** using Contracts, dynamically injected clients for different reporting platforms, Service containers and Middleware implementation for adding the headers to the responses.
+-   **One Time** purchase for a single domain.